JennyL5/yformatics/year-2/probability/part-1/counting/notes.md

 $$\dbinom{n}{k} = \dfrac{n!}{k!(n-k)!}$$

-For this example we have two distict catagories to pick objects from.
+For this example we have two distinct categories to pick objects from.

 $$n = \dbinom{5}{3} \dbinom{7}{3}$$